ec-europa/toolkit/docs/building-codebase.md

 </p></details> -->
 <details><p><summary>execute <code>./toolkit/phing build-platform-dist</code></summary></p>

-Build the disstribution files for a single profile.
-You can change the profile either through changing the property in your build properties file or through defining it in the command itself with the `-D'profile'=` option.
+Build the distribution files for a single profile.
+You can change the profile either through changing the property in your build properties file or through defining it in the command itself with the `-D 'profile'=` option.

-This build will only build the files necessary for deployment.
-The result of the build will be compressed and uploaded to github when your project gets tagged for release.
+This build will only build the files necessary for deployment and the result will be compressed and uploaded to github when your project gets tagged for release.
 After the release this package will be available for download by the `./toolkit/phing build-project-platform` command.
 </p></details>